 Some of the most popular parks are Frank Sinatra Park, Elysian Park, and Columbus Square Park.
 The Hudson River Waterfront Walkway has boardwalks and green paths that let residents walk from Hoboken all the way to Port Liberte in Jersey City.

-Speaking of Sinatra, Hoboken’s native son: Much of crooner’s old neighborhood is gone and Hoboken looks very different from its mid-century heyday.
+Speaking of Sinatra, Hoboken’s native son: Much of the crooner’s old neighborhood is gone and Hoboken looks very different from its mid-century heyday.
 A vibrant port city for much of the 20th century, Hoboken fell on hard times in the 1960s as the shipping industry dried up.
 By the ’80s, a combination of cheap prices, proximity to a nearly bankrupt NYC, and abundant residential and industrial space fueled a speculation spree.
-Young people flocked to the neighborhood, home to music venues like the famed Maxwell’s, which New Yorker magazine once called “The Best Club in New York—Even Though It's in New Jersey."
+Young people flocked to the neighborhood, home to music venues like the famed Maxwell’s, which the “New Yorker” once called “the best club in New York—even though it’s in New Jersey.”
+(The club closed in 2013; the person who used to book shows there now does the same job for the White Eagle Hall in Jersey City.)

-Chilazi first moved to Hoboken in the early 1990s, when it was “an enclave for artists and musicians—kind of up and coming at the time.”
+Chilazi first moved to Hoboken in the early 1990s, when it was “an enclave for artists and musicians—kind of up and coming at the time,” she says.
 Similar to the transformation of Williamsburg and the East Village, Hoboken has become more family-friendly over the years.
 The influx of young singles stayed, had families, and other young couples began to consider Hoboken a viable alternative to Manhattan—for starting or raising a family.
-Maxwell’s closed in 2013; the person who used to book shows there now does the same job for the White Eagle Hall in Jersey City.

-“The vibe of Hoboken has definitely changed since the early 2000s, as more families have come in and prices have gone up,” says Jennifer Tripucka, founder of HobokenGirl.com, a local blog.
+“The vibe of Hoboken has definitely changed since the early 2000s, as more families have come in and prices have gone up,” Tripucka says.
 “I think more people are staying here and starting families, or moving here with their families from other areas—specifically Brooklyn and NYC.”
-Tripucka herself is a representative example: she and her husband moved to Hoboken in their early 20s; now in their 30s, they have bought a condo and “are staying for the duration” with their two dogs.
+Tripucka herself is a representative example: she and her husband moved to Hoboken in their early 20s; now in their 30s, they have bought a condo and “are staying for the duration” with their dogs.

 For Tripucka and her family, Hoboken’s intimacy is the prime selling point.
-“Walking in a five-block radius from your place in Hoboken, you’ll be able to drop off your dry cleaning, get a manicure, eat lunch, bump into neighbors, watch dogs (that may or may not be your own), play at the dog park, ogle historic brownstones as you walk down the quaint streets, and seal it off with an evening cocktail or dinner at a local spot owned by a local family for generations.”
+“Walking in a five-block radius from your place in Hoboken, you’ll be able to drop off your dry cleaning, get a manicure, eat lunch, bump into neighbors, watch dogs (that may or may not be your own), play at the dog park, ogle historic brownstones as you walk down the quaint streets, and seal it off with an evening cocktail or dinner at a local spot owned by a local family for generations,” she says.